 A basic level of walking fitness is essential.
 This tour is not a hiking or a trekking tour, so nothing extreme will be required of you.
-Stairs are a feature of many temples.
+We carry light snow shoes but mostly we are on quiet roadsides.
+Winter conditions are variable but you will have access to the van if it gets too cold.
 If you have any health issues or doubts, please let us know more and we will see how we can work around them.